 Q: Do I have to make an advanced reservation for riding a bus?
 Where can I pay the fare?

 A: For long distance buses, you need to purchase a ticket before boarding.
 Regarding reservations and purchasing, please contact the ticket offices of JR stations (for the routes run by JR affiliated bus companies), travel agencies, bus terminals, or multimedia terminals of some convenience stores (depending on bus companies and routes).
 You may also make a reservation by calling the reservation center for an individual bus company and purchase your ticket at the bus terminal.
-You can make a reservation up to about one month in advance.
 When you make your reservation, please reconfirm the ticket purchase deadline (for instance, 30 minutes before boarding, etc), and information about any changes or cancellation rules.

 Q: Where can I get on and off the bus?